 Across the country in Los Angeles, the housing market is similarly tight.
-"In Los Angeles, the vacancy rate is less than two percent and it is not uncommon to find homeless families living in their vehicles," says Katie Hill, deputy CEO of PATH Beyond Shelter in Los Angeles.
+"In Los Angeles, the vacancy rate is less than two percent and it the Trenches Summer 2016 is not uncommon to find homeless families living in their vehicles," says Katie Hill, deputy CEO of PATH Beyond Shelter in Los Angeles.
 "Even when families get vouchers for Section 8 subsidized housing, it is often impossible to find them an apartment."